 Brief: I was challenged to add a feature to an existing mobile app while following the existing visual design guidelines.
 I choose to add a feature to the Yelp mobile app.
 Yelp is a company that lets people write and read reviews on a variety of business types, mostly dining and shopping businesses.

-I added a current wait time feature to let users report current restaurant wait times, and to filter search results to find places to eat with an acceptable wait time.
+After conducting discovery research to identify the problem space, I added a current wait time feature to let users report current restaurant wait times, and to filter search results to find places to eat with an acceptable wait time.

 Tools: Sketch, Adobe Illustrator, Marvel, Maze, InVision